Covid vaccination certificate now available through WhatsApp | Business

 Cumulatively, 50,68,10,492 Covid vaccine doses have been administered in the country through 58,51,292 sessions, according to a provisional report till 7 am on Sunday, with 55,91,657 doses being given in a day.

 The countrywide vaccination drive was rolled out on January 16 with healthcare workers getting inoculated.
-The vaccination of frontline workers started from February 2.
+The vaccination of frontline workers started on February 2.

 The next phase of COVID-19 vaccination commenced from March 1 for those over 60 years and aged 45 and above with specified co-morbid conditions.